-The Authority's treasury management activity is underpinned by CIPFA's 2017 Code of Practice on Treasury Management ("the Code"), which requires the production of annual Treasury Management Indicators and a Treasury Management Strategy Statement on likely financing and investment activity.
+The Authority's treasury management activity is underpinned by the Chartered Institute of Public Finance and Accountancy (CIPFA) 2017 Code of Practice on Treasury Management ("the Code"), which requires the production of annual Treasury Management Indicators and a Treasury Management Strategy Statement on likely financing and investment activity.
 The Code also recommends that Members are informed of treasury management activities at least twice a year.

 This report fulfils the Authority's legal obligation under the Local Government Act 2003 to have regard to the CIPFA Code.
-It does not cover the requirements of the 2018 Ministry for Housing, Communities and Local Government (MHCLG) Investment Guidance, which mostly refers to non-treasury investments and is the subject of a separate report.
+It does not cover the requirements of the 2018 Department for Levelling Up, Housing and Communities (DLUHC) Investment Guidance, which mostly refers to non-treasury investments and is the subject of a separate report.